 *On this date in 1930, The National Pan-Hellenic Council, Inc. (NPHC) was formed.

-They are a permanent organization on the campus of Howard University, in Washington, D.C.
-(NPHC) is an umbrella organization for nine historically Black, international Greek lettered fraternities and sororities.
-Each of the nine NPHC organizations evolved during a period when African Americans were being denied essential rights and privileges afforded other college students.
+They are a permanent organization of Howard University in Washington, D.C.
+(NPHC) is an umbrella organization for nine historically Black, international Greek-lettered fraternities and sororities.
+Each of the nine NPHC organizations evolved when African Americans were denied essential rights and privileges afforded other college students.

-The organization's stated purpose and mission in 1930 is: Unanimity of thought and action as far as possible in the conduct of Greek letter collegiate fraternities and sororities, and to consider problems of mutual interest to its member organizations.
-In 1987, the first permanent national office for NPHC was established in Bloomington, Indiana on the campus of Indiana University through the joint cooperation of Indiana University and the National Board of Directors of NPHC.
+The organization's stated purpose and mission in 1930 is: Unanimity of thought and action as far as possible in the conduct of Greek letter collegiate fraternities and sororities and to consider problems of mutual interest to its member organizations.
+In 1987, the first permanent national office for NPHC was established in Bloomington, Indiana, on the campus of Indiana University through the cooperation of Indiana University and the National Board of Directors of NPHC.

-The NPHC collectively sponsors programs at the national level and asks that each chapter implement some or all of these initiatives in their local area.
-The Pan-Hellenic campaign enlists "Greeks" from all over the world to help construct the Martin Luther King, Jr. National Memorial, to enlighten the world of their support, remembering the Man, the Movement, and the Message.
+The NPHC collectively sponsors national programs and asks each chapter to implement some or all of these initiatives in their local area.
+The Pan-Hellenic campaign enlists "Greeks" from all over the world to help construct the Martin Luther King, Jr. National Memorial to enlighten the world of their support, remembering the Man, the Movement, and the Message.